 Any site at which a scrutiny or counting of votes is to be, or is being, conducted.

-A candidate, an elector or the AEC may dispute the validity of an election by a petition to the High Court sitting as the Court of Disputed Returns.
+A candidate, an elector or the AEC may dispute the validity of an election or return by a petition to the High Court sitting as the Court of Disputed Returns.
 The court has wide powers to resolve the matter.

 A declaration vote is recorded by a voter whose entitlement to vote cannot be confirmed at the place of voting.
 The voter makes a signed declaration on an envelope and then puts their completed ballot paper inside.
 These votes are counted after election day if the voter's entitlement to vote is verified using the information provided on the declaration envelope.